felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/find-deliveroo-restaurant-id.md

 ---

 The Restaurant ID is the unique identifier for your Deliveroo store.
 It is also referred to as Branch ID, Admin ID, Tablet ID, or Location ID, depending on the context.
+This ID is in numeric characters only and includes 6 or sometimes 5 digits.

 To find your Deliveroo Restaurant ID, follow these steps.